 Then notice what Jesus told Mary next.
-"Here is your son," is the NIV's rendering.
 In the Greek text, there's simply the word "Look" followed by the words "your son."
-The AV's translation captures the literal sense, "Behold thy son!"
+"Behold, your son," is the ESV's rendering.

 Who is "the son" Jesus is telling Mary to behold.
 There may be a double sense here.
 He may be calling her attention to Himself, "Dear woman, look at your Son," referring to her firstborn Son hanging on the cross.
 Certainly, this is the need of every descendant of Adam.
 We must behold the Son and put our total trust in Him.